 During the Local Build and Commit Build only Unit Tests are executed together with a small straightforward smoke test suite.
 This smoke test suite performs a few simple Integration Tests and Acceptance Tests to make sure the most commonly used features are not broken.
 This set of tests is what we call the Commit Tests.

 To commit frequently into Mainline, we need to run these tests repeatedly.
 Therefore, the Commit Tests should be expeditious.
-The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the Deployment Pipeline or the central build server.
+The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the Deployment Pipeline on the central build server.

 Practice 14: Have a Fast Build